Akitsuyoshi/CarND-Behavioral-Cloning-P3/README.md

 ![alt text][image3]

-To set it up for the later trasfer learning, I remove last three fully connected layers in VGG16.
-Generally, the first layers in CNN model detected edges or abstract features of datasets, on the other hand, later layers detect problem specific features.
+To set it up for the later trasfer learning, I removed last three fully connected layers in VGG16.
+Generally, the first layers in CNN model detected edges or abstract features of datasets, on the other hand, later layers detect its input specific features.
 So I made last two convolutional layers trainable whereas first three layers are not trainable so that VGG16 model can learn this project datasets well.

 Those setting images are like:

 ![alt text][image4]

+The above pictures shows its original inputs size as `(224, 224, 64)`.
+However, I actually set it to `(96, 96, 3)` because it reduces training time.

 #### Model architecture